castorgit/RL_course/README.md

 # Exercises Introduction to Reinforcement Learning

 Repository with Examples and Exercises for an Introuductory Reinforcement Learning Course.
-Based on the Sutton/Barto Textbook
+Based on the Sutton/Barto Textbook and David Silver RL course

 The files in this repository are based on Gymnasium (farama foundation) and Pytorch (for Deep Reinforcement Learning) They are kept as simple as possible for educational purposes